 What Is Considered an Offense of Aggravated Assault in Georgia?

-Most people tend to confuse aggravated assault with simple assault.
+Most people tend to confuse aggravated assault conviction with simple assault.
 Like other crimes of assault and battery, aggravated assault involves the intentional infliction of harm to an individual.
-The law distinguishes this crime from other violent offenses in Georgia Code Title 16, Chapter 5, Article 2.
+The law governing aggravated assault distinguishes this crime from other violent offenses in Georgia Code Title 16, Chapter 5, Article 2.

-Under this law, an aggravated assault is committed with the aim of causing serious bodily injury to a person.
+Under this law, aggravated assault is committed with the aim of making physical contact, and causing severe bodily injury to a person.
 Aggravated assault can also be executed using a deadly or sharp weapon such as a knife or a firearm, to name a few.
-Typically, it involves serious actions; this is why it’s classified as a felony offense in the state of Georgia.
+Typically, it involves serious actions; this is why it’s classified as a felony offense in the State of Georgia.